dgriff1/gdash-1/doc/ganglia.md

 ## Common

+There is a top-level option available on each widget to set the Ganglia host, named `ganglia_host`.

 There are two options common to both Graphs and Reports:

 - `title`: The title displayed at the top of the graph